jamestiotio/expose/README.md

 - Class inheritance
 - Interfaces
 - Unit and system testing using `JUnit`
+- Implement multiple lives for each player.
+If a player sends the total number of points higher than 99, they lose a life, their cards are collected, and they are dealt a new hand.
 - Implement CPU players that play in an optimized manner.
 Each CPU player checks the current running total value and selects the best playable card, with possibly an optional lookahead to some degree/level.
 Each player should not know what cards are possessed by other players, but other players could potentially infer those cards based on behavior using game theory.

 ## Acknowledgements